 3. Kevin J. Vanhoozer, “Exegesis and Hermeneutics,” in New Dictionary of Biblical Theology, ed.
 T. Desmond Alexander, Brian S. Rosner, D. A. Carson, and Graeme Goldsworthy (Downers Grove, IL: InterVarsity Press, 2000), 52.

-Due to the rise of humanism, access to and appreciation for the original languages of the biblical text was growing, and with that came better clarity of reading the text on its own terms.
+Due to the rise of humanism in the late 1400s and early 1500s, access to and appreciation for the original languages of the biblical text was growing, and with that came better clarity of reading the text on its own terms.
 Luther’s project, one could say, was a project in a recovery of biblical theology, or the Bible’s theology.
-Chief among the theological and hermeneutical presuppositions that aided Luther in his reformation project were his commitments to the principle sola scriptura and his almost wholesale rejection of the medieval fourfold sense of Scripture.
-He rejected this in favor of the primacy of the literal meaning, or plain sense of the text––what Hans Frei identifies in Eclipse of Biblical Narrative as the “narratival” or “historical meaning.”[4]
+Chief among the theological and hermeneutical presuppositions that aided Luther in his reformation project were his commitments to the principle of sola scriptura and his almost wholesale rejection of the medieval fourfold sense of Scripture.
+He rejected this in favor of the primacy of the literal meaning, or the plain sense of the text––what Hans Frei identifies in Eclipse of Biblical Narrative as the “narratival” or “historical meaning.”[4]
 Calvin likewise largely rejected the multiple senses of Scripture and operated out of the assumption that reading the Bible involved understanding the sensus literalis, or the literal sense.

 4. Hans W. Frei, The Eclipse of Biblical Narrative: A Study in Eighteenth and Nineteenth Century Hermeneutics (New Haven: Yale University Press, 1974).

-After the Reformation, we can trace the rise of historical-critical exegesis in the academy and the rise of various opposing dogmatic systems in protestant scholasticism and German pietism.
-It is in this milieu that J. P. Gabler, who is almost everywhere identified as the father of biblical theology, made his proposal for the formal separation of biblical theology and dogmatic theology.
-Gabler was not the first to make this distinction, but in his 1787 address at the University of Altdorf, he called for a new era in theology.[5]
+After the Reformation in the 1500s, we can trace the rise of historical-critical exegesis in the academy (and again, this is a more skeptical and anti-supernatural view of the Bible) and the rise of various opposing dogmatic systems in protestant scholasticism and German pietism.
+It is in this milieu that J. P. Gabler (1753–1826), who is almost everywhere identified as the father of biblical theology, made his proposal for the formal separation of biblical theology and dogmatic theology.
+Gabler was not the first to make this unfortunate distinction, but in his 1787 address at the University of Altdorf, he called for a new era in theology.[5]
 Looking out at all of the various protestant dogmas and systems that had sprung up after the Reformation and the infighting that followed, Gabler suggested a way forward that could attain objective unity among scholars.

 5. Johann Philipp Gabler, “An Oration on the Proper Distinction Between Biblical and Dogmatic Theology and the Specific Objectives of Each” (1787), in Old Testament Theology: Flowering and Future, ed. and trans.
 Ben C. Ollenburger (Winona Lake, IN: Eisenbrauns, 2004), 497–506.

 For Gabler, Biblical theology was to be the unifying and even “scientific” discipline on which everyone could agree, a discipline rooted in the text in an attempt to describe what the biblical authors believed.
 By this time, however, a miracle-denying philosophical naturalism was in vogue and skepticism reigned in the academy with regard to the events recorded in the Bible.
-Therefore, Gabler proposed that the task of the biblical theologian was to run the beliefs of the authors through the discipline of historical criticism in order to determine what “actually happened,” what he called biblical theology.
+Therefore, Gabler proposed that the task of the biblical theologian was to run the beliefs of the authors through the discipline of historical criticism in order to determine what “actually happened”—what he called biblical theology.
 From here, Gabler argued, the dogmaticians could formulate their doctrines in accordance with what comported with reason (philosophical rationalism) and the dogmaticians’ particular traditions.
+Again, this process effectively muffles the true meaning of the biblical text, and especially the supernatural aspects.

-It is one of the great ironies of hermeneutical history that the father of biblical theology, attempting to unify the academy and Protestantism in general, opened the gates to the greatest fragmentation of theology, which led to the siloed status of the nineteenth-century biblical studies department.
-The New Testament was separated from the Old Testament, Gospel studies and Pauline studies were set at odds, and form-, source- and redaction-criticism were the scholar’s greatest tools for mining the “meaning” of the text––a meaning which had less and less regard for the plain historical referents and the “literal” sense of Scripture (I’m using that term here in Frei’s sense), and more regard for what “actually” happened “behind” the text.
+It is one of the great ironies of hermeneutical history that the father of biblical theology, attempting to unify the academy and Protestantism in general, opened the gates to the greatest fragmentation of theology, which led to the siloed status of the nineteenth century biblical studies departments.
+The New Testament was separated from the Old Testament, Gospel studies and Pauline studies were set at odds, and form-, source- and redaction-criticism were the scholar’s greatest tools for mining the “meaning” of the text—a meaning which had less and less regard for the plain historical referents and the “literal” sense of Scripture (I’m using that term here in Frei’s sense), and more regard for what “actually” happened “behind” the text in their critical reconstruction.

-Quickly after Gabler, historical critics such as Friedrich Schleiermacher argued that the canonical unity of the Scriptures––and the historical reality witnessed to therein––was inconsistent with the academy’s commitment to a philosophical naturalism that disdained the supernatural.
+Quickly after Gabler, historical critics (who largely view the supernatural aspects of the Bible with skepticism) such as Friedrich Schleiermacher (1768–1834) argued that the canonical unity of the Scriptures––and the historical reality witnessed to therein––was inconsistent with the academy’s commitment to a philosophical naturalism that disdained the supernatural.
 Thus, disregard for the plain (historical/literal) meaning of Scripture was calcified.
 “Theologies” of the Bible were replaced by the “history of religions” school, and only conservative scholars committed to the authority of Scripture attempted “biblical theology.”

-It is this context that makes Geerhardus Vos so important.
+It is this context that makes Geerhardus Vos (1862–1949) so important.
 At the turn of the twentieth century, Vos planted his flag in the discipline of biblical theology, taking a newly created chair of biblical theology at Princeton.
-Arguably, it was Vos’s (evangelical) commitment to the authority and verbal-plenary inspiration of the Bible that led to his recovery of a rich tradition.
+Arguably, it was Vos’s (evangelical) commitment to the authority and verbal plenary inspiration of the Bible that led to his recovery of a rich tradition.

 This was the context in which the Biblical Theology Movement of the twentieth century, as exemplified in the work of G. E. Wright, sprung up and grew.
 The Biblical Theology Movement insisted on a return to the unity of the canon, but, unlike Vos, it imported the historical-critical assumptions and conclusions of the previous generation.
 Brevard Childs has noted that the Biblical Theology Movement shared the anti-supernatural presuppositions of the historical critics while using the language of orthodoxy, rendering their project nearly incomprehensible.[6]
 It was the Biblical Theology Movement that led to the crisis of biblical theology identified by Brevard Childs in the middle of the twentieth century––a rather remarkable illustration in the importance of theological presuppositions.
 While Vos’s successors are writing biblical theologies today, the Biblical Theology Movement has no heirs.
 Wisdom is justified by all her children.